Beautiful skin exercise, youthful skin, glowing skin

 When you exercise, you also stimulate your lymphatic system removing the toxins from your body, therefore removing the toxins from your skin.
 The lymphatics draw toxic waste from the cells in your skin, decreasing puffiness, removing the infection from acne and other skin disorders.

 Sweating detoxifies your body and gives your skin an amazing glow.
 After the red has died down, and you have drunk a couple of glasses of purified water, your skin takes on that gorgeous luminous glow.

 The best time to pop a mask on is straight after a work out as the skin is hot, the pores are open and anything applied will enter the skin quickly and effectively.
-Many spa’s offer you the option of a steam room or sauna to achieve the same results prior to a facial or body treatment – so you can give yourself a mini treatment at home post exercise.
+Many spa’s offer you the option of a steam room or sauna to achieve the same results prior to a facial or body treatment – so you can give yourself a mini treatment at home post-exercise, minus the cost!

 Yoga practitioners have always believed in practicing yoga for great skin.
 Certain poses assist in clearing acne, cellulite and even dry skin.
 Yet again, when it comes down to it, all of the different poses stimulate your circulation and lymphatic system.

 If you are not a keen exerciser, start off by doing anything which makes you sweat, even if it is just for 15 minutes a day.

 Ride a stationary bike, even better – ride on a real one!

 Walk – it is the easiest exercise to do, but get that upper body working out as well.
 Swing your arms back and forth and up and over your head to get those lymphatics working.

 When no one is looking do a few facial exercises such as over pronouncing A E I O U – move your mouth into strange shapes as you pull your jaw tight as you say your vowels!
 Repeat at least 10 times.

 Another good one is open your eyes and mouth as wide as you can, and then screw both eyes and mouth into a tight ball.
 Repeat a few times – at least 10 times.